18WDWU02/Library-CMS/tasks/task1.md

    - description - text, max car 1000
    - Image - jpg, png (name of the file including extension cant be more than 20 characters)
 5. Add image intervention to be able to crop the images to suit your design.

-#### Task 2
-Using the an insert query, create a new section which can be added onto the site, ie. movies, music, etc.
-1. Create the necessary pages for adding
-2. Validate the form, including any inputs
-3. Write the sql query (take the example from phpmyadmin and then work backwards)
-4. Test the query in phpmyadmin before allowing the form to completely finish
-5. Once query is successful and the form submits properly, redirect the form to a page which will be the single page